-Materials must be submitted to the Office of Graduate Admissions by January 1 for fall admission to the studio art program.
+Materials must be submitted to the Office of Graduate Admissions by Feburary 1 for fall admission to the studio art program.

 The Office of Graduate Admissions notifies all applicants by mail of admission decisions.
 Acceptance notification cannot be given over the phone by either the Admissions Office or the School of Art & Art History.